MVakharia/Tools-Theory-CompSci/README.md

 #### Challenge: Implement a min-heap and a max-heap in JavaScript.

 Create a `MinHeap` class.
 It will store:
-- An array of elements within the heap.
+- An array of elements within the heap: `this.heap`
-- A count of the elements within the heap.
+- A count of the elements within the heap: `this.size`

 We'll always keep one element at the beginning of the array with the value `null`.
 - Why is this helpful?